AryaKoureshi/Brain-tumor-detection/README.md

 You can by using [this site: Makesense](https://www.makesense.ai/) annotate your data and use the JsonAnnotation_to_JpgAnnotation.py to make the PNG annotations.
 You can find it in /ImageSegmentation/AnnotationMaker/ .

-This [Dataset](https://drive.google.com/drive/folders/1E7m4RwQNwlZGpQ44NyR6-y2dCoL5YCfi?usp=sharing) was used to train these models.
+This [Dataset](https://drive.google.com/drive/folders/1E7m4RwQNwlZGpQ44NyR6-y2dCoL5YCfi?usp=sharing) has been used to train these models.
 -------
 ## Model
 # Unet Architecture